 The three financial industry silos (banks, investment houses, insurance companies) are largely singular in their approach to your well-being, and don’t overlap with other financial institutions.
 It is up to you to coordinate and control your information and wishes.

 Through Heir Atlas we’ve created a “Dynamic” storage facility…dynamic in the sense that we will be communicating with you at regular intervals urging you to update your information.
 You may be dealing with a new bank account, or making changes in your overall plan.
 We may be urging you to review your beneficiaries or update your health care proxy.
-We, by the way, will not need account numbers or values, only location…you will have control…we are a “directional hub”.
+We will not need account numbers or values, only location…you will have control…we are a “directional hub”.

 A Directional Hub?